KristofferC/NearestNeighbors.jl/README.md

 ## Creating a Tree

-There are currently three types of trees available:
+There are currently four types of trees available:

 * `KDTree`: Recursively splits points into groups using hyper-planes.
+Best for low-dimensional data with axis-aligned metrics.
 * `BallTree`: Recursively splits points into groups bounded by hyper-spheres.
+Suitable for high-dimensional data and arbitrary metrics.
 * `BruteTree`: Not actually a tree.
 It linearly searches all points in a brute force manner.
+Useful as a baseline or for small datasets.
+* `PeriodicTree`: Wraps one of the trees above to handle periodic boundary conditions.
+Essential for simulations with periodic domains.

 These trees can be created using the following syntax: